Risk Reduction Program (RRP)

 The Risk Reduction Program (RRP) reduces high-risk behavior by Soldiers.
 This program was designed to help commanders maintain Soldier readiness and prevent high risk incidents.
 As part of the Army Resilience Directorate (ARD), readiness and resilience are critical elements of the RRP.

-Risk reduction program specialists serve as subject matter experts who oversee the program's mission and objectives.
+Risks reduction program specialists serve as subject matter experts who oversee the program's mission and objectives.
 They support the installation by providing command consultations, administering risk assessments to Soldiers, and developing action plans based on the needs of the population.
-Using the risk reduction data portal, they track, maintain and analyze Soldier risks and unit trends based on these 15 risk factors:

 Train leaders in identifying and reducing high risk factors

 Identify and target high risk behaviors for prevention